-ENG 111 COLLEGE COMPOSITION
+ENG 111 COLLEGE COMPOSITION Three credit hours

-A first course in college-level writing, emphasizing such fundamentals as clarity, coherence, organization, grammatical and mechanical correctness, logic, and content.
+A first course in college-level writing, emphasizing such fundamentals as clarity, coherence, organization, grammatical and mechanical correctness, logic, as well as good content.
 Core requirement; should be taken in the first year, preferably in the first semester.

-ENG 126F INTRODUCTION TO FICTION
+ENG 126F INTRODUCTION TO FICTION Two credit hours

 Readings in the short story and/or novel.
 The aim of the course is to provide an understanding and appreciation of significant works of fiction.
-Usually the course will require discussion and writing about the works read.
+The course will require discussion and writing about the works read.
 Usually the course will be taught in the 8-week minimester format.